ta1kt0me/terraform-sample/README.md

 # Terraform Sample

-Build aws vpc via terraform and setup web server via ansible.
+Build aws vpc with terraform and setup web server with ansible.